NEA+Creative Pinellas

 – and individuals and families too busy to fight cross-county traffic to attend in-person arts experiences.

-By using all the arts to share the crucial work the CMS is doing, we’ll communicate the vital issues that affect our local shores – and the beauty of its living creatures, even microscopic.
+By using all the arts to share the crucial work the CMS is doing, our project communicated vital issues that affect our local shores – and the beauty of its living creatures, even microscopic.

-With artists assisting, the CMS can achieve their aim of democratizing access to science – and we can tell stories that create empathy, interest and connection that help residents and viewers of all ages and abilities care about the future of the Pinellas coast.
+With artists assisting, the College of Marine Science can continue to democratize access to science – and artists can tell stories that help residents and visitors of all ages and abilities experience the wonder of the fragile Pinellas coastline, a resource we all need to respect and protect.

 Produced with the support of the National Endowment for the Arts, Creative Pinellas, the Pinellas County Board of County Commissioners and the State of Florida.